 Start with these part-time jobs that offer health benefits, and forget about appearances and prestige.
 They’re overrated, and they certainly won’t deliver health insurance for you.

 3. ACA Exchanges

 Bringing up the Affordable Care Act (ACA, also known as Obamacare) often prompts an involuntary political reaction, like hitting a kneecap with a mallet.
 But love it or hate it, the ACA created health insurance exchanges that offer another option for shopping and comparing health insurance plans.

 One prominent feature of the exchanges is that health insurers cannot deny coverage based on preexisting conditions.
 For many, that’s excellent news.

 Some Americans also qualify for subsidies based on their income.
-Check your eligibility using the Kaiser Family Foundation’s health care subsidy calculator.
+Check your eligibility and monthly premiums using the Kaiser Family Foundation’s health care subsidy calculator.

 Because of their ease of use, the ACA exchanges can be a simple place to start looking for coverage.
 If you don’t like the quotes you get there, you can then expand your search to try to find a better deal.

 4. Compare Quotes on Private Insurance Marketplaces

 All health insurance plans in the U.S. must comply with ACA requirements.
 But to be listed on the ACA health insurance exchanges, plans must be certified as “qualified health plans” (QHPs).
 That involves a stricter set of requirements.